 Public sector employers such as school districts, intermediate units and local government agencies could be subject to a similar DOJ lawsuit.
 This lawsuit should serve as a timely reminder to public employers that the department intends to actively enforce its workplace initiative against sexual harassment in the public sector.
 Now is the time to review policies to ensure proper procedures for reporting and investigating allegations of unlawful sexual harassment, to assess employee morale and workplace culture for warning signs of unlawful conduct, and to renew and revisit necessary employee and supervisor training.

-Any employer with questions about sexual harassment in the workplace can reach out to me or anyone in either Barley Snyder’s Employment Practice Group or Education Practice Group.
+Any employer with questions about sexual harassment in the workplace can contact anyone in either Barley Snyder’s Employment Practice Group or Education Practice Group.
 The firm also has conducted on-site sexual harassment elimination training for interested employers.